slevithan/regex/README.md

 ## 💎 Features

+- A modern baseline so you don't need to continually opt into best practices:
+  - Always-on flag <kbd>v</kbd> gives you the best level of Unicode support, extra features, and strict errors.
-- Always-on flag <kbd>x</kbd> allows you to freely add space and comments to your regexes.
+  - Always-on implicit flag <kbd>x</kbd> allows you to freely add whitespace and comments to your regexes.
-- Always-on flag <kbd>v</kbd> gives you the best level of Unicode support and extra features.
+  - Always-on implicit flag <kbd>n</kbd> (*no auto capture* mode) improves the readability and efficiency of your regexes.
   - No unreadable escaped backslashes `\\\\`, since it's a raw string template tag.
 - Context-aware and safe interpolation of regexes, escaped strings, and partial patterns.
-- Interpolated regexes locally preserve the meaning of their own flags (or their absense).
+- Interpolated regexes locally preserve the meaning of their own flags (or their absense), and any numbered backreferences are adjusted to work within the overall pattern.
-- Always-on flag <kbd>n</kbd> (*no auto capture* mode) improves the readability and efficiency of your regexes.

 ## ❓ Context